Best Young Footballers of 2020, Who Would Replace Today’s Stars?

 Takefusa Kubo (Attacking Midfielder)

 Kubo was spotted by Barcelona’s scouts at the age of 11 and joined Barca’s La Masia Academy to shine in the Spanish club's schoolboy teams.
-However, his move to Barcelona was found to have violated FIFA transfer rules, so he was forced to get back to his homeland.
+However, his move to Barcelona was found to have violated FIFA transfer rules, so he was forced to get back to his homeland, Japan.

 Kubo was one of the most exciting talents at Barcelona's academy before he was forced to return to Japan.
-He was expected to return to Barca after 18, but he shocked everyone by signing with Barca’s hated rivals, Real Madrid.
-Nicknamed “the Japanese Messi”, he excelled during the pre-season tour, and joined Mallorca on loan in August.
+He was expected to return to Barca after 18, but he shocked everyone by signing with Barca’s hated rivals, Real Madrid, in 2019.
+Nicknamed

 Romario Baro (Midfielder)

 “I am always watching videos of him on YouTube.
-He was an incredible player, I try to copy everything he did, the pirouettes, the shimmies…” Baro said recently.
+He was an incredible player, I try to copy everything he did, the pirouettes, the shimmies…” Baro said once.

 In 2018/19 UEFA Youth League, Baro scored six goals in ten appearances contributing to Porto’s victories that finally won the title for them.
 In the final, he assisted Afonso Sousa for the last goal of a 3–1 win over Chelsea.